-The Historical Alarm and Fault Logs can be viewed from the 4100U-S1 Operator Interface.
+The Historical Alarm and Fault Logs can be viewed from the 4100ES operator interface:

-- 1. Press the MENU> key. - 2.
-Using the NEXT> and PREVIOUS> keys, scroll through the Main Menu items until the "Display Historical Alarm Log?" or "Display Historical Fault Log?" menu prompt appears on the alphanumeric display. - 3.
-Press the ENTER> key on the ENTRY keypad. - 4.
+- 1. Press the <MENU> key. - 2.
+Using the <NEXT> and <PREVIOUS> keys, scroll through the Main Menu items until the "Display Historical Alarm Log?" or "Display Historical Fault Log?" menu prompt appears on the alphanumeric display. - 3.
+Press the <ENTER> key. - 4.
 Using the <NEXT> or <PREVIOUS> keys scroll through the list of logged events, until the desired event is shown on the display.

-NOTE: Pressing the PREVIOUS key first, causes the most recent event to be displayed.
+Note: Pressing the <PREVIOUS> key first, causes the most recent event to be displayed.

-5. When finished, press the C/EXIT> key twice to escape from the main menu.
+5. When finished, press the <C/EXIT> key twice to escape from the main menu.